Nick Taylor (basketball): Wheelchair basketball

-Taylor played wheelchair basketball for the University of Texas in 2002 with future Australian national team teammate Brad Ness.
+Taylor played wheelchair basketball for the University of Texas at Arlington in 2002 with future Australian national team teammate Brad Ness.

 Taylor played for the Wollongong Roller Hawks in 2005.
 In 2012, he was still with the Roller Hawks, which won the National Wheelchair Basketball League in 2012.
 In his team's 75-59 semi-final win over the Wentley Wheelcats, he scored fourteen points.
 In the Grand Final, he scored fourteen points in a game that was played before a crowd of 500.

 Taylor played for the South African men's national wheelchair basketball team at the 2008 Summer Paralympics.

 Taylor first made the Australian national team in 2009, making his debut at the Rollers & Gliders World Challenge.
 He was selected to represent Australia at the 2012 Summer Paralympics in wheelchair basketball.
 Going into the London Paralympics, his team was ranked number one in the world.
 He had to earn his spot as fourteen men had been vying for spots on the team.